US

 have opposed and/or resisted US military solutions involving invasion,

-of war to solve international problems, rather than diplomacy and global
+threats of war to solve international problems, rather than diplomacy and

 foreign guests - that Americans value peace.
 With pro-peace and antiwar